-Levels of chloride were below 45 mg/l during 2003 - 2010, considerably lower than the trigger level of 250 mg/l.
-The chloride concentrations at HCSW-1 and HCSW-4 measured by the HCSP are consistent with other water quality data sources and exhibited no monotonic trend since 2003 (Seasonal Kendall Tau with LOWESS, p > 0.05, Figures 62 and 63, Table 15).
-Chloride concentrations were significantly different among stations during all sampling events (ANOVA, F = 17.37, p < 0.0001, Table 16), with a pattern of increasing concentration downstream (Figure 61).
-Chloride was negatively correlated with streamflow, rainfall, and NPDES discharge at HCSW-1 and HCSW-4 (Spearman's rank correlations -0.37 > r > -0.81, p < 0.05, Table 17).
+Levels of chloride were below 45 mg/l during 2003 - 2012, considerably lower than the trigger level of 250 mg/l (Figure 62).
+The chloride concentrations at HCSW-1 and HCSW-4 measured by the HCSP are consistent with other water quality data sources and exhibited no monotonic trend since 2003 (Seasonal Kendall Tau with LOWESS, p > 0.05, Figures 63 and 64, Table 15).
+Chloride concentrations were significantly different among stations during all sampling events (ANOVA, F = 23.55, p < 0.001, Table 16), with a pattern of increasing concentration downstream suggesting again the possible influence from groundwater seepage and agriculture irrigation runoff (Figure 62).
+Chloride was negatively correlated with streamflow, rainfall, and NPDES discharge at HCSW-1 and HCSW-4 (Spearman's rank correlations -0.33 > r > -0.81, p < 0.05, Table 17).
 Brushy Creek had similar concentrations to the Horse Creek stations.

-Figure 61.
-Chloride Concentrations Obtained During Monthly HCSP Water Quality Sampling in 2010.
+Figure 62.
+Chloride Concentrations Obtained During Monthly HCSP Water Quality Sampling in 2012.
 (HCSP trigger value for Chloride is 250 mg/L.)

-Figure 62.
-HCSW-1 Values of Chloride Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2010.

 Figure 63.
+HCSW-1 Values of Chloride Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2012.

-HCSW-4 Values of Chloride Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2010.
+Figure 64.
+HCSW-4 Values of Chloride Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2012.